CharlieJT/Simon-Memory-Game/README.md

 - To view the deployed version of [Simon Game!](https://charliejt.github.io/Simon-Memory-Game/) I needed to take the following steps:
     - Log in to [GitHub](https://github.com/).
-    - Select **CharlieJT/Simon-Memory-Game** from the list of repositories
+    - Select **CharlieJT/Simon-Memory-Game** from the list of repositories.
     - Select **Settings** from the navbar near the top of the page.
     - Scroll down to where it says **Github Pages**, there is a subtitle labelled **Source**, click that and change the source to be **master branch**.
     - The page is automatically refreshed and ready for deployment, it can take up to 5-10 minutes for it to be viewable.

 - To add this repository to your local workspace.
     - Click on the [Simon Game repository on GitHub!](https://github.com/CharlieJT/Simon-Memory-Game) link.
-    - Select the green button on the right hand side call **Clone or download** and copy the clone URL.
+    - Select the green button on the right-hand side named **Clone or download** and copy the clone URL.
     - Go into your local workspace and open up a new terminal (git bash).
     - You will need to be inside of the directory that you want to add the cloning to.
     - Type `git clone ` and paste the URL you copied from GitHub and press enter.
 It should look like this: